-In the last decades, consumerism promoted by the states and the liberal economic system has contributed to the abuse of resources provoking contamination, deforestation, and miserable lives.
-So, who is the primary responsibility of this pandemic?
+In the last decades, consumerism promoted by the states and the liberal economic system has contributed to the abuse of resources, provoking contamination, deforestation, and miserable lives.
+So, who is the primary cause of this pandemic?

-In the past, pathogenic bacteria were contented by ecosystems; however, the massive extinction and the illegal trade of species help to the pathogenic leap: in the last 40 years, 75% of these new human diseases have an animal origin.
+In the past, pathogenic bacteria were contented by ecosystems; however, the massive extinction and the illegal trade of species increased pathogenic leap; in the last 40 years, 75% of these new human diseases have an animal origin.

 Thus, the virus presented in the animals passes on human bodies.
-In the last years, some of the most dangerous pandemics were: Avian Influenza in 2009, MERS-CoV (Middle East respiratory syndrome) in 2002, and SARS-CoV (severe acute respiratory syndrome coronavirus) in 2012.
+In the last years, some of the most dangerous disease outbreaks were: Avian Influenza in 2009, MERS-CoV (Middle East respiratory syndrome) in 2002, and SARS-CoV (severe acute respiratory syndrome coronavirus) in 2012.

 Deforestation = infections

-That purge in the forests reduces ecosystems to the wild animals that close to the populated areas, theses interactions among humans and wild animals promote infections (from animals to humans).
+That purge in the forests reduced ecosystems to the wild animals that close to the populated areas, theses interactions among humans and wild animals promote infections (from animals to humans).

-Researchers explain that when the ecosystem is destroyed, the correct balance is disturbed; that balance contented the infectious bacteria which is responsible for diseases.
+Researchers explain that when an ecosystem is destroyed, the correct balance is disturbed; that balance contaminated the infectious bacteria which is responsible for diseases.

-All these disturbs have derived from biodiversity destruction.
+All these disturbances have derived from habitat and diversity destruction.
 Every day, 137 species of plants and animals (included insects) are lost due to forest deforestations, meaning 50 thousand species every year!

 As a consequence, in an ecosystem in which there are several liable species to spread viruses, the number of infected cases of particular specie would be reduced because of the existence of a huge variety of species that would be infected by the virus.